arees88/ML_Azure_P3_Capstone/README.md

 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

-In the first part of the project we are using AutoML API to train the model.
+In the first part of the project AutoML API is used to train the models.

 The following configuration was used for the AutoML run:
 ```